For most law students, federal government and private educational loans are the bulk of their financial aid.

 USF makes available federal loans to its law students through the William D. Ford Federal Direct Loan Program.
 All first time William D. Ford Federal Direct Loan borrowers at USF must submit a Master Promissory Note (MPN) and complete an online Debt Management Counseling Session.
 You only need to submit a MPN and complete the Debt Management Counseling Session once during your attendance at the USF School of Law.

-The annual loan limit for graduate student borrowers for the unsubsidized William D. Ford Federal Direct Loan Program is $20,500.
-The Department of Education charges the borrower a loan origination fee of one percent (1%) of the principal amount of the Federal Direct Unsubsidized Loan.
-If you accept the Federal Direct Unsubsidized Loan and you have not previously signed a Direct Loan master promissory note, you will need to complete an on-line Master Promissory Note (MPN) at the Direct Loans web site https://studentloans.gov .
-Your on-line MPN will be available beginning early June and only if you have accepted the Federal Unsubsidized Direct Loan at USF.
+The annual loan limit for graduate student borrowers for the Unsubsidized William D. Ford Federal Direct Loan Program is $20,500.
+The Department of Education charges the borrower a loan origination fee of 1.073% of the principal amount of the Federal Direct Unsubsidized Loan.
+If you accept the Federal Direct Unsubsidized Loan and you have not previously signed a Direct Loan master promissory note, you will need to complete an online Master Promissory Note (MPN) at the Direct Loans web site https://studentloans.gov .
+Your online MPN will be available beginning early June and only if you have accepted the Federal Unsubsidized Direct Loan at USF.
 Note: Master Promissory notes are only valid for up to 10 years since your first Direct Loan.
 New loan borrowers must also complete an on-line Debt Management Counseling session at https://studentloans.gov .
 You only need to complete these requirements once while in law school.

 Federal Direct Graduate PLUS

 Graduate and professional students will also be able to borrow from the Federal Direct Graduate PLUS Loan Program.
 The loan limit for Federal Direct Graduate PLUS is the borrower's cost of education less any other aid the borrower has accepted for the loan period.
-To be eligible, a student must be enrolled at least half-time, must apply first for the Federal Direct Unsubsidized loan by filing a current FAFSA application and must also complete and submit the Law Graduate Plus Loan Pre-Application form to the Law School Office of Financial Aid.
+To be eligible, a student must be enrolled at least half-time, must apply first and receive the Federal Direct Unsubsidized Loan by filing a current FAFSA application and, beginning the Fall 2015/Spring 2016 academic year, must also complete an online PLUS Loan application at www.studentloans.gov.
+Instructions are available here.

 Approval of a Federal Direct Graduate PLUS Loan is based on credit worthiness, and requires a separate promissory note than used for the William D. Ford Federal Direct Loan Program, as well as completion of a Graduate PLUS online entrance counseling session.
 You only need to complete these requirements once while in law school.
-Graduate PLUS loan applications are processed by USF beginning in early June.
-Approval notice is sent to students from the Direct Loan Servicing Center.
-Once approved, new PLUS loan borrowers must complete a separate Master Promissory Note for the PLUS loan at https://studentloans.gov and complete an on-line Debt Management Counseling Session at https://studentloans.gov.
+You should complete your online Graduate PLUS loan application at www.studentloans.gov beginning in early June.
+Approval notice is received immediately online after application submission.
+Once approved, new PLUS loan borrowers must complete a separate Master Promissory Note for the PLUS loan at https://studentloans.gov and complete an online Debt Management Counseling Session at https://studentloans.gov.

-Students can submit their Graduate PLUS loan applications beginning May 1 but no later than July 15 for the upcoming fall and spring semesters.
-Applying after this date may cause you to miss the August 1 fall tuition deadline and delay receiving funds for living expenses as well as possible cancellation of your class registration if tuition is not paid in full on August 1 by personal funds and/or anticipated approved financial aid funds.
+Students can apply online in early June but no later than July 15 for the upcoming fall and spring semesters.
+Applying after this date may cause you to miss the August 1 fall tuition deadline and delay receiving funds for living expenses as well as possible cancelation of your class registration if tuition is not paid in full on August 1 by personal funds and/or anticipated approved financial aid funds.

 A student with additional or unmet financial need who does not intend to borrow from the Direct Graduate PLUS Loan program may want to consider applying for a private loan.
 These credit-based loans are funded through private companies and are available to law students who are enrolled on at least a half-time basis.
 The maximum loan amount cannot exceed the total "cost of education" minus other financial aid offered and accepted.
 A brief summary on some of the lenders our students have used in the past is provided below, however, we recommend students read their applications in their entirety before choosing/accepting a private loan.
 Students may select from any private lender and are not limited to the lenders listed below.

 When requesting your loan amount, please indicate the amount you need for the entire school year.
 Your total loan proceeds will be divided into two equal disbursements and will be available to you at the beginning of each semester.
 If applying only for the fall and spring terms, students should apply for a private loan after June 1 and not earlier.
 To apply for one of the following loans, contact the lender directly by phone or online.
 You will usually know if your loan is approved within a few minutes.
 After completion and approval of a private loan, sign and return the promissory note to the lender.
 Lenders will then notify the Law School Financial Aid Office of your approved loan and request USF to certify your loan.
 In order to assure your compliance with tuition deadlines and to have loan funds available to you once school starts in the fall semester, please have your private loan completed with your lender no later than July 15.
-Applying after this date may cause you to miss the August 1 fall tuition deadline and delay receiving funds for living expenses as well as possible cancellation of your class registration if tuition is not paid in full on August 1 by personal funds and/or anticipated approved financial aid funds.
+Applying after this date may cause you to miss the August 1 fall tuition deadline and delay receiving funds for living expenses as well as possible cancelation of your class registration if tuition is not paid in full on August 1 by personal funds and/or anticipated approved financial aid funds.
+Examples of private loan programs used by law students in previous years.

 - Wells Fargo: Wells Fargo offers the Wells Fargo Graduate Loan, a private loan for graduate students in business or law school.
 This loan has a no fee loan option for students looking to supplement their federal student aid.
 Interest rates are variable based on credit.
 You can apply for this loan online at http://www.wellsfargo.com/student/school/graduate2 or you can call a loan specialist at (800) 378-5526.